deanlie/ReopenAndRisk/README.md

 throwing the whole plot scale off.
 Hold off on debugging until tables are displayed!
 Display those tables!
 > 2. TestGrowth tab should change to TestingRate
-> 3. More decimals for small percents, please!
+> 3. DONE: More decimals for small percents, please! fixed in table display

+  NOTES: computations for Testing_Rate are in rebuildTestResultsData.R, rebuildDataFileForType.R, and updateStateLevelSerializedDataFiles.R.
+  loadAllUSData.R looks as though it gets a file.

 Closed branches:
 ----------------